stanford-rc/farmshare-docs/docs/software.md

 The most common `module` commands are outlined in the following table. `module` commands may be shortened with the `ml` alias.

+!!! info
+    Additional module sub-commands are documented in the `module help` command.
+For complete reference, please refer to the official [Lmod documentation](https://lmod.readthedocs.io)

 | Module command | Short version | Description |